sfall-team/sfall/artifacts/scripting/compiler/sslc_readme.md

     end
     ```

-- __*__ Array expressions: sometimes you need to construct an array of elements and you will probably want to do it in just one expression.
+- (*) **Array expressions**: Sometimes you need to construct an array of elements and you will probably want to do it in just one expression.
 This is now possible:
   - new:
     ```
     list := ["A", "B", "C", "D"];